brianmickel/README/README.md

 Hello!
-I'm Brian, a versatile software engineer working remotely from Chicago, IL.
-I complement my software development skillset with a unique blend of problem-solving skills from a different engineering discipline.
+I'm Brian, a software engineer working remotely from Chicago, IL.

-My journey in the tech industry started with a desire to write impactful code.
-I honed my skills in both backend and frontend development at an edtech startup.
-We built better math education software to provide students a path to understanding math concepts and being more likely to graduate.
-I played a crucial role in building new language features and standard library functions for a question coding DSL.
-I built and improved frontend components to improve the experence and helpd create a useful internal support site.
-My skillset expanded to include Typescript, LitElement, Golang, Protobufs, and cloud services like GCP App Engine and Firebase.

-I joined a commercial real estate software company as a software engineer.
-It provided me with the opportunity to iterate on an API for property syndication and contribute to the full-stack development of their CRM product.
-My experience in tackling critical bugs and implementing solutions for customers proved invaluable.
-I contributed to a tech stack that included React, Redux, Ruby on Rails, MySQL, and AWS.

-I am currently a backend software engineer focused on building near-realtime reporting endpoints to empower merchants with valuable insights into their sales.
-I take pride in my role as a technical collaborator, regularly writing and reviewing design documentation to ensure the successful implementation of features across different teams.
-Moreover, I've taken on the challenge of optimizing a legacy system, pushing it beyond its initial design limits to handle unprecedented amounts of data.
-My skillset is expanding to include Java, Kubernetes, gRPC, Bazel, as well as cloud platforms like GCP and AWS.
+I’ve had some great opportunities in software:
+* I’ve helped improve graduation outcomes for students through better math homework software
+* I’ve worked to simplify the commercial real estate industry through better software tooling
+* I am currently working to help merchants of all sizes from the board game shop on up understand their data

+I’ve been able to work with the following tools in production:
+* Typescript, LitElement, Golang, Protobufs, GCP App Engine and Firebase
+* React, Redux, Ruby on Rails, MySQL, and AWS
+* Java, Kubernetes, gRPC, Bazel, as well as cloud platforms like GCP and AWS.

-I look forward to making the world a little better through software.
+I’m making the world a little bit brighter through software.